wasp-lang/wasp/web/docs/database/crud.md

 title: Automatic CRUD
 ---

+import { Required } from '@site/src/components/Required';
 import { ShowForTs } from '@site/src/components/TsJsHelpers';

 Writing similar [Queries and Actions](/docs/database/operations) sometimes gets tiresome, especially if they are really simple.
 This is where Automatic CRUD really shines!

 import ImgWithCaption from '../../blog/components/ImgWithCaption'

-For some [Entity](/docs/database/entities), you can tell Wasp to automatically generate server-side logic (i.e., Queries and Actions) for creating, reading, updating and deleting such entities.
-As your entities update, Wasp will automatically regenerate the backend logic.
+With a single declaration, you can tell Wasp to automatically generate server-side logic (i.e., Queries and Actions) for creating, reading, updating and deleting [Entities](/docs/database/entities).
+As you update definitions for your Entities, Wasp automatically regenerates the backend logic.

 :::caution Early preview
 This feature is currently in early preview and we are actively working on it.
 Read more about [our plans](/docs/language/features#crud-operations-on-top-of-entities) for CRUD operations.